 - 1 lb pork belly

-- 8 slider rolls brioche preferred
+- 8 sandwich or slider rolls brioche preferred

 Brine the Pork Belly

 - Mix together the sugar, salt and hot water in a container large enough to submerge the pork belly.
 In a large skillet toast the fennel seed and star anise for a minute or two to bring out the essential oils.
 Do not burn.
 Add to brine liquid.
 Stir in the Chinese Five Spice and red pepper flakes.
 Add the cold water and then add the pork belly.
 Submerge using a plate on top of pork belly.
 Cover and refrigerate overnight (at least 8 hours).